 Is minor damage to your car worth fixing and is it covered by car insurance?

 The short answer: it’s almost always not worth it to sweat the small stuff — unless someone else is liable, the damage is significant enough to affect the functionality of your car, or the amount of damage eclipses your deductible.
-Driving around town in a dented, scratched, or dinged vehicle may not be glamorous, but to avoid higher auto insurance premiums, it pays to be smart about claims.
+Driving around town in a dented, scratched, or dinged vehicle may not be glamorous, but to avoid higher auto insurance rates, it pays to be smart about claims.

 Let’s explore incidents that may make your car look a little beaten up, and how insurance would work to cover the damage — in the event insurance does cover it — and how to decide whether to file a claim.